qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

 Actually it was the first internal reason for the IP filtering, but the feature was very helpful for the organizers, so they decided to use that for the main events.

-Leaving aside technical details aside, we may think that for each user we can map his login on contest id, and id of the site without access to the database.
+Leaving technical details aside, we may think that for each user we can map his login to contest id, and id of the site without access to the database.
 So basically we need to write a function:
 ```
 check :: ContestId -> SchoolId -> IP4 -> Bool